QED-92/cyber-security/server-side-attacks/server-side-attacks.md

 <!--#config errmsg="Error!" -->
 ```

-The `echo` outputs the value of a specified environment variable using the `var` parameter.
+The `echo` directive outputs the value of a specified environment variable using the `var` parameter.

 ```bash
 # Name of current file